ChronosPK/Local-WiFi-passwords/README.md

 <br>

 ### How could you make use of these scripts? (ethically, of course)
-- incorporated in a Rubber Ducky USB
+- Incorporate it in a Rubber Ducky USB
-- copy script to an USB and run it when noone is watching
+- Copy the script to a USB and run it when no one is watching
-- copy the script from here directly
+- Copy the script from here directly

 <br>